Monarch (comics): Countdown

-The miniseries Countdown: Arena features Monarch arranging battles between alternate versions of characters throughout the Multiverse to compile the strike team for his new Multiverse army; specifically, one Superman, one Batman, a Wonder Woman, a Green Lantern, a Flash, a Blue Beetle, a Nightshade, a Starman, a Ray and a 10th battle.
-During the Arena battle, Monarch is attacked by the Captain Atom Brigade, composed of every version of Captain Atom in the Multiverse.
-After Monarch destroys the Captain Atom Brigade, he absorbs their power and takes his newly formed army to war with the Monitors.
-In Countdown to Final Crisis #16, he attacks the Monitors gathered on Earth-51.
-In #14, he is confronted by Superman-Prime.
-In #13, Superman-Prime fights with Monarch, becoming slightly injured after Monarch exposes part of his suit.
-In a fit of rage, Superman-Prime redoubles his attack on Monarch and, while his temporarily Oan Guardian-boosted powers begin to fade, he rips open the chest plate of Monarch's containment armor, resulting in a huge explosion of quantum energy that devastates the entire universe of Earth-51.
-While Superman-Prime was later found lost in time by the Time Trapper and sent to the 31st century, the status of Monarch remained unknown.
-An amnesiac Captain Atom has resurfaced some time later in Superman's Pal Jimmy Olsen Special #2 (2009); Action Comics #880 establishes having no memories of his actions during Countdown and has to confront a resurrected Major Force in #883.
-He subsequently embarks on a path of redemption.
+The miniseries Countdown: Arena features Monarch arranging battles between alternate versions of characters throughout the multiverse to compile the strike team for his new multiverse army.
+During the Arena battle, Monarch is attacked by the Captain Atom Brigade, composed of every version of Captain Atom in the multiverse.
+After Monarch destroys the Captain Atom Brigade, he absorbs their power and takes his army to war with the Monitors.
+Superman-Prime redoubles his attack on Monarch and rips open the chest plate of Monarch's containment armor, causing an explosion of quantum energy that devastates Earth-51.
+An amnesiac Captain Atom resurfaces in Superman's Pal Jimmy Olsen Special #2 (2009) and subsequently embarks on a path of redemption.